skedgo/fastgo-react-native/blog/blog.md

 ## Motivation

-I sometimes find myself trying to find a place, any place providing a specific service or product, and I want to find the one I can get faster to it, no matter which one it is.
-For example, I need to get some cash, so, I need to get to an ATM, no matter which one, just any.
-The same happens to any other kind of places, like petrol stations, grocery stores, or even McDonalds.
+I sometimes find myself trying to find a place, any place providing a specific service or product, and I want to find the one I can get to the fastest -- no matter which one it is.
+For example, I need to get some cash, so I need to get to an ATM -- no matter which one, just any.
+The same happens to any other kind of place, like petrol stations, grocery stores, or even McDonalds.

 TripGo API allows us to compute routes from A to B, given a single mode of transport, or even multiple modes.
-So, we are going to build a sample app, let's call it 'FastGo', to compute the faster way to a specific kind of place.
+So, we are going to build a sample app, let's call it '*FastGo*', to compute the fastest way to a specific kind of place.
 We will need the current location of the user, preferred mean of transport (for simplicity we will only allow one) and a set of possible places for each available kind.

 Alternative Motivation section (Sandra)

 The TripGo API can be used in several different ways: for example, it’s possible to create trips that are most cost efficient, show the quickest route or the most environmentally friendly.
-It also allows us to compute routes from A to B, given a single mode of transport or multiple modes.
+It also allows us to compute alternative routes from A to B, given a single mode of transport or multiple modes, and it allows planning an itinerary for a whole day.

-In this blog post I will demonstrate the ability to create the fastest trip from A to B. Say, you’d like to get from your location to the next ATM or petrol station or even McDonalds in the fastest way possible.
+In this blog post I will demonstrate the ability to get the fastest trip from A to B. Say, you’d like to get from your current location to the next ATM, petrol station or McDonalds by the fastest way possible.

-Let’s build a sample app and call it 'FastGo', to compute the quickest way to a specific place.
+Let’s build a sample app and call it '*FastGo*', to compute the quickest way to a specific place.
 We need the current location of the user, preferred means of transport (for simplicity we will only allow one) and a set of possible places.

 ## Goal

-The main goal is to show one way of using the [TripGo API platform](https://skedgo.com/en/tripgo-api/).
+The main goal is to show one way of using the [TripGo API](https://skedgo.com/en/tripgo-api/).
 Having an example app will help us motivate and describe the usage of different services available in the platform.
 Since our platform has a free tier, we built the complete example app using [react-native](https://facebook.github.io/react-native/) and share it in [GitHub](https://github.com/skedgo/fastgo-react-native) so you can sign up to get an API key and play with it yourself.

-We are going to restrict our app to a single city, but it can easily be extended to cover any city we already have [coverage in](https://tripgo.com/world).
-Also, our platform provides several endpoints.
-A small subset of them will be shown and explained in this post.
-In general, the endpoints are called in a specific sequence, all starting from regions.json endpoint, to get information about the available regions and then either go, for example, with the routing group or the location/services group, as shown in the following diagram.
+We are going to restrict our app to a single city, but it can easily be extended to cover any city which the TripGo API [covers](https://tripgo.com/world).
+The platform provides several endpoints, of which a small subset will be shown and explained in this post.
+In general, the endpoints are called in a specific sequence, all starting from the `regions.json` endpoint, to get information about the available regions and then either go, for example, with the routing group or the location/services group, as shown in the following diagram:

 ![Endpoints Diagram][diagram]

 [diagram]: FastGoEndpointsSimpleDiagram.png "Endpoints Diagram"

 In this post, we will focus on the routing group.
-We will use `regions` endpoint to get the server URLs we need to use to compute our routes and the available modes, `routing` endpoint to compute the actual trips, and then, use the `trip update` url to get realtime updated information of our recently computed trip.
+We will use the `regions` endpoint to get the server URLs and the available modes we need to use to compute our routes, the `routing` endpoint to compute the actual trips, and then, use the `trip update` URL to get real-time updates of our recently computed trip.

 <!-- [Should we mention something about a future blog post of the `location/services` group?] -->

 ## Let's begin

-As mentioned earlier, we first need to know which server we can send our requests to.
-This is because the TripGo API platform is composed by a few servers around the globe, but not every server has every region.
+As mentioned earlier, we first need to know to which server we can send our requests.
+This is because the TripGo API platform is composed by several servers around the globe, but not every server has every region.
 Also, if there’s an error connecting to one server, we can switch to the next available one.
 Note that this is the only time were we need a specific base url (https://tripgo.skedgo.com/satapp), all the remaining base URLs will be obtained from this first request.

 So, hitting `https://tripgo.skedgo.com/satapp/regions.json` will return the list of available regions and modes.
-We can search the JSON response for [city] and get the list of URLs, which will become our set of base URLs to try for the following requests.
-We can cache this response, but still need to refresh it regularly, as those URLs may change without notice.
+We can search the JSON response for [city] and get the list of URLs, which will become our set of base URLs to use for the following requests.
+We can cache this response, but still need to refresh it regularly, as those URLs may change without notice, and new regions or modes might get added.

 ### Request